oatlog/oatlog/doc/report/main.typ

 dynamically supports not just queries accessing $"Orders" join "Customers"$ but also more complicated joins involving more relations.

-A join can be implemented with a cartesian product and a filter, but this is inefficient if the overwhelming majority of the $O(n^2)$ intermediate rows are filtered out and constructing them turned out to be unnecessary.
-Joins are therefore usually implemented using search trees such as B-trees or hashmaps, for which the time complexity scales linearitmically or linearly with the size of the smaller relation and the number of output rows.
+A join can be implemented with a Cartesian product and a filter, but this is inefficient if the overwhelming majority of the $O(n^2)$ intermediate rows are filtered out and constructing them turned out to be unnecessary.
+Joins are therefore usually implemented using search trees such as B-trees or hash maps, for which the time complexity scales linearitmically or linearly with the size of the smaller relation and the number of output rows.
 Both of these join implementations are illustrated in @fig_background_database_join_impl